Applications deadline expired on April 1, 2023. Please check for information on other PAS funding opportunities here.

-Projects should begin no earlier than 1 July 2022 and no later than 1 July 2023.
-All activities and your evaluation or assessment of the project should be completed within 18 months.
+Projects should begin no earlier than 1 July 2023 and no later than 1 July 2024.
+All activities and your evaluation or assessment of the project should be completed within 12 months, but up to 18 months in exceptional circumstances.
 Activities should focus on audiences in Serbia.
 However, applicants may include participants or partners from neighboring countries of the Western Balkans, if it is in support of the project’s objectives.
 (See “Participants and Audiences” below.)

 In accordance with the Executive Order on Advancing Racial Equity and Underserved Communities, proposals should demonstrate how the program advances equity with respect to race, ethnicity, religion, income, geography, gender identity, sexual orientation, and disability.
 The proposal should also demonstrate how the program will further engagement in underserved communities and with individuals from underserved communities.
 Proposals should demonstrate how addressing racial equity and underserved communities will enhance the program’s goals and objectives, as well as the experience of participants.

 Grantees are expected to: publicize your activities, including through social media and/or traditional press outlets; and highlight U.S. Embassy support, with our logo included on project-related materials.